trunk-io/docs/check/configuration/supported/deno.md

 ---
-description: deno is a linter for Javascript, JSON, Typescript and Markdown
+description: deno is a linter for Javascript, JSON, TypeScript and Markdown
 ---

-**deno** is a linter for Javascript, JSON, Typescript and Markdown.
+**deno** is a linter for Javascript, JSON, TypeScript and Markdown.

 You can enable the deno plugin with